kristiankyvik/kristiankyvik.com/content/posts/colombia.md

 **Chocó**

 - This underdeveloped and rainy yet very biodiverse area is a trendy gem of the country.
 If you are into rainy beaches and surf this is your place.
 Check Bahia Solano for surfing as well for whale watching.

+- Chocó & Nuquí, to watch whales and manglares.

 **Boyacá**